Waypoint Journeys Presents

 The Berber Nafusa Mountains

-Gharyan's troglodyte homes carved into limestone (3- to 8-night options) and the dramatic Berber granaries and hilltop fortresses of Qasr Al-Haj, Nalut, Kabaw, and Tarmisa on the 5- and 8-night routes.
+Gharyan's troglodyte homes carved into limestone, and the dramatic Berber granaries and hilltop fortresses of Qasr Al-Haj, Nalut, Kabaw, and Tarmisa — all on the 5- and 12-night routes.

 The Tadrart Acacus & Ubari Lakes

-The deep Sahara, reached by domestic flight to Ghat and 4×4: UNESCO-listed prehistoric rock art carved into sandstone, the Maghadet dunes, and the impossibly turquoise oases of the Ubari Lakes hidden between high dunes.
-Available on the 8-night Magic of the Desert.
+The deep Sahara, reached by an overland drive south via Sebha and 4×4: UNESCO-listed prehistoric rock art carved into sandstone, the Maghadet dunes, and the impossibly turquoise oases of the Ubari Lakes hidden between high dunes.
+Available on the 12-night Magic of the Desert.

-From a long weekend at the Roman cities to a nine-day Sahara expedition.
+From a long weekend at the Roman cities to a thirteen-day Sahara expedition.
 Pick the depth that fits.

 Option 1 · 3 Days / 2 Nights